England have had 81 Test cricket captains

 It all changed when Mike Brearley was in charge.
 Brearley was a masterful motivator, leading England to Ashes triumphs and getting the best out of their stars.

-Ian Botham had an ill-fated spell in charge, and Bob Willis tried to mix the challenges of fast bowling and captaincy.
+Ian Botham had an ill-fated spell, and Bob Willis tried to mix the challenges of fast bowling and captaincy.

 David Gower, Mike Gatting and Graham Gooch all endured substantial stints, but England were not a force, and the pressure of captaincy was not rewarded with victories.